slick2/Pipcoin/doc/README_windows.txt

 Built on the foundation of Bitcoin and PPCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.

+RPC Port: 21982
+Network Port: 21983

+1)
 Now PIP is real Crypto with limited coin supply 7 Millions coins.
-Supports wallets PC, Mac, Linux, Android in play store Now PIP goes full transparent and with block explorer which clearly state the total coin supply of 7Million and the coin holders rich list
+Supports wallets PC, Mac, Linux, Android in play store

+Now PIP goes full transparent and with block explorer which clearly state the total coin supply of 7Million and the coin holders rich list

+Block Explorer : blockexplorer.pipchain.info
+3)
 6.5 Million to users who invested in pipchain.com and 0.5 Million for PIP foundation growth

-Block Explorer : blockexplorer.pipchain.info
+Exchange : exchange.pipchain.info

 Release wallets can be found at http://pipchain.info